1928 United States presidential election: Results

 Hoover won the election by a wide margin on pledges to continue the economic boom of the Coolidge years.
 He received more votes than any previous candidate of the Republican Party in every state except five: Rhode Island, Iowa, North Dakota, South Carolina, and Tennessee.
 The Hoover vote was greater than the Coolidge vote in 2,932 counties; it was less in 143 of the comparable counties.
 The 21,400,000 votes cast for Hoover also touched the high-water mark for all votes for a presidential candidate until then and were an increase of more than 5,500,000 over the Coolidge vote four years earlier.
 The Republican ticket made substantial inroads in the South: the heaviest Democratic losses were in the three Southern sections (South Atlantic, East South Central, West South Central).
 The losses included 215 counties that had never before supported a Republican presidential candidate, distributed as follows: Alabama (14), Arkansas (5), Florida (22), Georgia (4), Kentucky (28), Maryland (3), Mississippi (1), Missouri (10), North Carolina (16), Tennessee (3), Texas (64), Virginia (26), West Virginia (4).
-In Georgia, eight counties recorded more votes cast for "anti-Smith" electors than either major-party candidate,.
+In Georgia, eight counties recorded more votes cast for "anti-Smith" electors than either major-party candidate.

+The eleven states of the former Confederacy provided 7.48% of Hoover's votes, with him taking 47.41% of the vote in that region.
+This was the best showing for a Republican in that region at that point in time.
 The electoral votes of North Carolina and Virginia had not been awarded to a Republican since 1872, and Florida had not been carried by a Republican since the heavily disputed election of 1876.
 Texas was carried by a Republican for the first time in its history, which left Georgia as the only remaining state never carried by a Republican presidential candidate.
-Georgia would not be won by a Republican until 1964 when Barry Goldwater carried the Peach State.
-Smith carried traditionally Democratic Alabama by barely 7,000 votes.
+Georgia would not be won by a Republican until 1964, when Barry Goldwater carried the state.
+Smith also carried staunchly Democratic Alabama by barely 7,000 votes.
 In all, Smith carried only six of the eleven states of the former Confederacy, the fewest carried by a Democratic candidate since the end of Reconstruction.